Europe a Nation: Development

 Mosley first presented his idea of Europe forming a single state in his book The Alternative in 1947.
-He argued that the traditional vision of nationalism that had been followed by the various shades of pre-war fascism had been too narrow in scope and that the post-war era required a new paradigm in which Europe would come together as a single state.
-He rejected any notion of a federal Europe, instead calling for full integration.
-Indeed, Mosley insisted that a supranational European state was essential to the plan.
+He argued that the traditional vision of nationalism that had inspired pre-war fascism had been too narrow and that the post-war era required a new paradigm in which Europe would come together as a single state.
+He rejected any notion of a federal Europe, instead urging full political integration into a supranational European state.
 The policy was presented to the wider electorate in October 1948 when Mosley called for elections to a European Assembly as the first step towards his vision.

-The notion also had an important geopolitical dimension as Mosley saw it as the only defence against Europe becoming the scene of the power struggles between the United States and the Soviet Union in the Cold War.
-He contended that the racial kinship between the peoples of Northern Europe, whom he defined as the Germans, British, Scandinavians, northern French, West Slavs and East Slavs would be the basis for unity, whilst also declaring his admiration for the contributions of the South European peoples.
+The notion also had an important geopolitical dimension as Mosley saw it as the only defence against Europe being torn apart by power struggles between the United States and the Soviet Union in the Cold War.
+He contended that the racial kinship between the peoples of Northern Europe (Germans, British, Scandinavians, northern French, West Slavs, and East Slavs) would be the basis for national unity, whilst also declaring his admiration for the contributions of South Europeans.

 He was opposed to both the United Nations and its predecessor the League of Nations, dismissing both as part of a Jewish plot to undermine nationalism.
-As such, Europe a Nation was to include an anti-Semitic dimension, with the entire Jewish population of Europe to be expelled to Palestine, where they could decide their own fate.
+Indeed, Europe a Nation was to include an anti-Semitic policy, with the entire Jewish population to be expelled to their own nation in Palestine.

-Africa, most of which was still in the hands of the European colonial empires, was to be retained by the united Europe as a giant colony, with apartheid implemented on a continental basis, effectively excluding Blacks from Europe.
-Notions of any indigenous rule in Africa were excluded altogether from the idea.
-With autarky a central aim of Europe a Nation, Africa was to be exploited by the new state for its mineral and food resources.
-In this aspect, Mosley was heavily influenced by the works of Anton Zischka.
+Africa, most of which was still in the hands of the European colonial empires, was to be retained by the united Europe as a giant colony, with apartheid implemented throughout the continent, effectively excluding Blacks from Europe and from any indigenous rule in Africa.
+Economic autarky was a central aim, with Africa to be exploited for its mineral and food resources, as proposed by Anton Zischka.